Print

 • 2 ounces cream cheese, softened

-• 2 large or burrito size flour tortillas (I used whole wheat), room temperature
+• 2 lavash flatbreads or burrito size flour tortillas, room temperature

 Instructions

-1. In a small bowl, mix cream cheese and pesto until well-mixed.
+1. Mix pesto cream cheese: In a small bowl, mix cream cheese (2 ounces) and pesto (1 tablespoon) until well-mixed.

-7. First, cut and remove about 1.5 inches from each end of the roll.
-Note: The ends of the roll have less filling due to the circular shape of the tortilla and rolling procedure.
+• If using a round tortilla, the ends of the roll have less filling due to the circular shape of the tortilla and rolling procedure.
 I like to refer to those as “pinwheel scraps”.
 Still tasty, but not so pretty.
-All four ends (from two tortillas) plus about one more pinwheel is one serving.

 Notes